 What the end-user sees

-When the 1E Client is installed on a network device, by default it also adds an icon the notification area called 1E Client User Interaction (1E Client UI).
-Initially this may be hidden, but may be dragged onto the taskbar to make it always visible.
-When an end-user clicks on the notification icon they will see any Surveys that have been deployed to the device.
+When the 1E Client installs is installed on a network device, by default it also adds a system tray iconan icon the notification area called 1E Client User Interaction (1E Client UI).
+Initially this may be hidden, but may be dragged onto the system tray taskbar to make it always visible.
+When an end-a user clicks on the icon they will see any Surveys that have been deployed to the device.

-In our scenario the end-user Gary Hayes clicks on the 1E Client UI notification icon and sees the newly deployed Survey waiting to be answered.
+In our scenario the end-user Gary Hayes clicks on the Tachyon system tray 1E Client UI icon and sees the newly deployed Survey waiting to be answered.
 They see both the question and the description text that was defined as part of the Survey.

 The following 1E Client 5.1 settings are used to configure the behavior of the 1E Client UI.
 If you click on a link, it will take you to the 1E Client 5.1 documentation space.